PP-19 Bizon: Features

 The Bizon has no gas system and the internal components have been modified accordingly.
 The bolt carrier with fixed charging handle was recycled from the AK, but the piston rod and rotary bolt were removed and the piston extension was plugged with a steel insert.
 The return spring and guide rod are identical to those of the AK.

 The Bizon has a four-groove barrel with a 240 mm (1:9 in) right-hand rifling pitch.
 The gun's muzzle device has a large rectangular port on each side of dead center that serves to reduce muzzle jump, although the main purpose of this device is to protect the muzzle and magazine from impact damage.

 The pinned and riveted sheet metal receiver of the Bizon is derived from the AKS-74 and has been modified at the front end, since the gas system was omitted.
 The handguard is a sheet metal stamping with three rounded rectangular ventilation slots on each side.

 The magazine serves as the lower handguard and the current models of the magazine are ribbed to enhance grip.
-The Bizon also shares the same trigger and safety mechanisms of the AK-74 rifle.
+The Bizon also uses the same trigger and safety mechanisms as the AK-74 rifle.
 The selector lever is placed on the right side of the receiver, above the trigger, and has three settings: the uppermost "safe" setting disables the trigger and in this position the lever physically blocks the bolt's integral retracting handle; the middle position (marked "АВ") enables fully automatic fire and the lowest position ("ОД") will activate the semi-automatic function of the trigger.
 An original five-piece anti-bounce device is built into the trigger unit and this functions as a rate reducer, delaying firing until the bolt has settled entirely into battery.

-The Bizon also utilizes the AKS-74 side folding stock.
+The Bizon also utilizes the AKS-74u side folding stock.
 It folds to the left side of the receiver but unlike the AKS-74 and AKS-74U, it is not held closed by a spring-loaded capture in the forward end of the receiver.
 Instead, it is held closed by the forward trunnion pin which is longer on the Bizon than on its AKS-74 predecessors.
 The extended length of the pin allows it to catch the folding skeleton stock.
 The pistol grip is identical to the grip on the AK-100 series and is made of a black fiberglass-reinforced polyamide.